An orthogonal perspective on Gauss composition: Pseudoregularity

-We now define the global notion.
-First, if $A$ is a \emph{locally} free $R$-algebra of rank $n$ and $I$ is an $S$-module which is locally free of rank $n$ as an $R$-module, then we again have (uniquely defined) characteristic polynomials, so we just repeat \Cref{defn:pseudoregular_affine}.
+We now define the global notion, extending Zariski locally.
+First, if $A$ is a locally free $R$-algebra of rank $n$ and $I$ is an $A$-module which is locally free of rank $n$ as an $R$-module, then we again have (uniquely defined) characteristic polynomials, so we just repeat \Cref{defn:pseudoregular_affine}.